kissplugins/KISS-WP-admin-menu-useful-links/README.md

 ## Changelog

+### 1.1.1
+- Fixed JavaScript error when switching tabs.
+- Tab switching now bypasses auto-save if changes were saved in the last five seconds.

 ### 1.1
 - Added support for managing separate frontend links displayed while in the dashboard.
 - Added settings page tabs for switching between Backend Links and Frontend Links.